-This post provides a deeper look into the ideas of transparency and learner agency, two of JumpRope’s Core Values.
+This post provides a deeper look into the ideas of Clarity and Learner Agency, two of JumpRope’s Core Values.

 WHY is self-assessment important for student growth?